Australia Finance Group Case Study

 Chief Information Officer, AFG

 Fintech is transforming financial services by making them more convenient and accessible to people who never had access to financial services before.
 Because fintech startup companies are small, they can innovate more quickly than large businesses, where decision making often takes longer.
-Although startups are the driving force behind fintech—receiving US$24.7 billion of investor funding in 2016, according to KPMG—large, well-established financial services companies are increasingly trying to develop the same agility as their smaller competitors.
+Although startups are the driving force behind fintech—receiving US$24.7 billion of investor funding in 2016.

 Fintech startups have begun to compete with AFG by launching online marketplaces for borrowers and mortgage brokers to negotiate home loans in Australia.
 Jaime Vogel, chief information officer at AFG, knew the business would struggle to compete unless it focused its IT spend on delivering new, value-added services.
 More than 80 percent of IT expenditure at AFG was consumed by IT operational costs.
 The costs associated with running infrastructure across two disparate data centers were consuming most of the budget.
 “We were not going to see an increase in our IT budget to spend on development, so we needed to find a way to reduce our operational expenditure and redirect that funding to innovation,” he says.